 What a Mature Vendor Management Program Looks Like

-As someone who has seen everything from the most basic (or non-existent) program to programs running like a well-oiled machine, here are some hallmarks of a well-managed, mature program:
+As someone who has seen everything from the most basic (or even non-existent) program to programs running like a well-oiled machine, here are 11 hallmarks of a well-managed, mature program:

-- The front line managers know what their role is in vendor management responsibilities
+- The front-line managers, also known as “the first line of defense”, know what their role is and understand their vendor management responsibilities.

-- The head of vendor management has reporting responsibilities to the institution’s risk committee and the board
+- The head of vendor management has periodic reporting responsibilities to the organization’s risk committee and the board.

-- The pillars of third party risk management are evident in daily activity
+- The 6 pillars of third party risk management are evident in all activity.
+The pillars include selecting a vendor, risk assessment, due diligence, contractual vendors, reporting and ongoing monitoring.

-- There is a governance process for selecting and completing risk assessment work prior to signing a contract
+- There is a governance process for selecting a vendor and completing risk assessment work prior to signing a contract.

-If you find these elements in play in an institution, you know you’re looking at a well-managed and mature vendor management program – one that helps to protect the institution, its leadership and its customers.
+If you find these elements in play in an organization, you know you’re looking at a well-managed and mature vendor management program – one that helps to protect the organization, its leadership and its customers.

-And, we've actually surveyed financial institutions and found out where they stand with having a mature program.
-Download our State of Vendor Management 2017 for more.
+And, we've actually surveyed organizations of all sizes and types around the industry and found out where they stand with having a mature program.
+Download our State of Vendor Management 2019 for more.